alhajee/ckan/doc/contributing/architecture.rst

   decorator and add "deprecated" to the function's docstring::

-    @maintain.deprecated("helpers.get_action() is deprecated and will be removed " "in a future version of CKAN.
+    @maintain.deprecated("helpers.get_action() is deprecated and will be removed " "in a future version of FMLD.
 Instead, please use the " "extra_vars param to render() in your controller to pass " "results from action functions to your templates.") def get_action(action_name, data_dict=None):
         '''Calls an action function from a template.
-Deprecated in CKAN 2.3.''' if data_dict is None:
+Deprecated in FMLD 2.3.''' if data_dict is None:
             data_dict = {}
         return logic.get_action(action_name)({}, data_dict)